Penny McNamee

 Penny McNamee (born 17 March 1983) is an Australian actress, best known for originating the role of Nessarose in the Australian premier of Wicked, playing Dr. Tori Morgan in Home and Away and writing the Stage Stars book series for Scholastic.

-It was recently announced that Mcnamee will be starring as MTV reporter Rachel in the Australian premiere production of MJ the Musical.
+McNamee played MTV reporter Rachel in the Australian premiere production of MJ the Musical.

 Early and personal life

 Penny McNamee was born in Sydney to Peter and Helen McNamee.
 She has three sisters, including actress Jessica McNamee, and a younger brother.
 Through her sister Rebecca, she is the aunt of actress Teagan Croft.
 Her cousin, Madelaine Collignon, is a news presenter for Prime7.

 McNamee married Matt Tooker, director of a marketing agency, in 2009.
 They have a son.
 McNamee gave birth to their second child, a daughter, in March 2019.

 Career

 Theatre

-In 2025, McNamee will star as MTV reporter Rachel in MJ the Musical.
-The show will open at the Lyric Theatre in Sydney in March 2025.

 McNamee starred opposite Lucy Durack, Todd McKenney and Shane Jacobson in the critically acclaimed Neil Simon play, the Odd Couple at both the Comedy Theatre in Melbourne and the Theatre Royal in Sydney.

 McNamee is perhaps best known on stage for her portrayal of Nessarose in the original Australian cast of Wicked for which she won the 2009 Green Room Award for Best Female in a Featured Role.
 The show opened on 12 July 2008, in Melbourne, where it ran for 13 months, closing on 9 August 2009.
 It then transferred to Sydney from 12 September 2009.
 McNamee played her final performance at the Capitol Theatre on 12 March 2010.

 McNamee originated the role of Jennifer Gabriel in Cameron Mackintosh's production of The Witches of Eastwick.
 The show opened at the Princess Theatre in Melbourne and McNamee was nominated for a Mo Award for Best New Talent.

 McNamee played the lead role of Jerusha Abbott in John Caird and Paul Gordon's musical Daddy Long Legs.
 Based on the book of the same name, Daddy Long Legs played at the Florida Studio Theater.

 McNamee portrayed Donna in the Australian premier of Hurlyburly for the Griffin Theatre Company, Sydney.
 McNamee starred alongside Alex Dimitriades.

 McNamee has performed in Carols in the Domain for Channel 7, Carols by Candlelight for Channel 9 and on Good Morning Australia.

+In 2025, McNamee starred as MTV reporter Rachel in MJ the Musical in Sydney.